 16. Venison Stew

-This hunter’s recipe for potatoes and venison uses what you may have been successfully hunted with some vegetables from your homesteading.
+This hunter’s recipe for potatoes and venison uses what you may have successfully hunted with some vegetables from your homesteading.

 As with the majority of venison recipes you need bacon- it gives flavor and some fat to the venison, which is a very lean meat.
 Pioneers usually had bacon on hand as it lasted well and were able to ring the changes when hunting had been successful.